-How I Use the Feynman Technique to Learn Everyday
+How I Used the Feynman Technique to Self Study Math

 I believe learning by explaining, called the Feynman technique, is the best way to learn.
 Preparing an explanation forces you to deal with the inconsistencies in your logic, and improve your understanding.

 Ideally, I would explain to a real person every day, but people aren’t available 24/7.

 The solution I’ve found is to write a blog post explaining a topic I’ve learned.
 This post isn’t meant for public consumption and is honestly rather chaotic most of the time.
 But being forced the write it every day is a great way to practice the Feynman technique, and deepen your understanding of topics you’ve learned.

 The main advantage is that it takes considerably less effort to explain something you’ve already learned than explain something new.
 So doing it every day is not unreasonable.

 I’ve been practising this technique every day since the start of 2022.